codeboxed/Titanium-Image-Gallery/README.markdown

 ### Install the module

-1. Run `build.py` which creates your distribution
+1. Run `build.py` which creates your distribution or download Module/iphone/imagegallery/com.codeboxed.imagegallery-iphone-0.1.zip
 2. cd to `/Library/Application Support/Titanium`
 3. copy this zip file into the folder of your Titanium SDK